 What is hydrogen?

-Hydrogen is a combustible gas that can be used in various chemical processes such as the production of methanol, hydrogen peroxide and ammonia.
+Hydrogen is a gas that can be used as a fuel and in various chemical processes such as the production of methanol, hydrogen peroxide and ammonia.

 The European chlor-alkali industry plays a key role in the production of hydrogen and may act as a potential kick-starter of the EU (renewable) hydrogen economy.
 Our industry makes chlor-alkali via an electrolysis process using the membrane and diaphragm technology.
 As we commonly also produce hydrogen during that process, we can benefit from many decades of safe and efficient experience.
 Euro Chlor members produce around 270,000 tonnes/year or 3-4% of today’s European hydrogen.
 Since our hydrogen is being produced via an electrolysis process that can run on low carbon electricity and this hydrogen is already available, we can play an important role in the progress towards the EU ambitions on renewable hydrogen.